 In a nutshell, abscesses are an infected swelling.
 The poor guinea pig is suffering from an infection and an abscess is the body’s way to try and get rid of the ‘aliens’.
 Usually, these swelling accumulate bacteria and pus.
 Abscesses are not an illness on their own.
 They are formed as a reaction to something.
 However, swellings can cause a lot of pain and discomfort.

 The worst part is that abscesses can form practically anywhere.
 The swellings can develop on and under the poor cavy’s skin; around internal organs, bones, muscles, lymph nodes, and even teeth.

 As the thing is full of pus, it might feel logical to simply drain the liquid.
 Unfortunately, guinea pigs tend to develop thick pus.
 It is practically impossible to drain, so the only way to get rid of the abscess is by removing it during surgery.

 You should certainly take the poor lad to the vet.
 The doctor would either drain or remove the abscess.
 After that, you would have to give your guinea pig some antibiotics.
-There are swellings that are much harder to remove.
-The ones that are formed around bones and teeth, for example.
+There are swellings that are much harder to remove, which are the ones that are formed around bones and teeth.
 In the most severe cases, the vet would have to remove the affected tissues as well.